willaguiar/ASC_and_heat_transport/README.md

 Task 5 (Wilton)-  Meridional heat convergence in the East Antarctic Peninsula (and Western Ross sea).
 Check for additional gaps in the contour.

-Task 6 (Wilton,Fabio)- Alternative way of calculating the cross-shelf heat transport.
+Task 6 (Wilma)- Alternative way of calculating the cross-shelf heat transport.
 Specifically, transpose the zonal and meridional components to be along slope and cross slope.
 Then calculate the heat convergence along-slope.

 Task 7 (Paul,Ellie,Fabio)- Literature review (Dynamics, and previous work on ASC vs cross slope heat transport).